 What is a talent strategy?

-Talent Acquisition, or the process of identifying, recruiting, and retaining the employees a company needs
+2. Talent Acquisition, or the process of identifying, recruiting, and retaining the employees a company needs

 Why is a good talent strategy important?

-But in truth, these owners know what they are doing and can defend those big contracts.
-As a matter of fact, the actual value that a high-caliber player brings to a team is much higher than their salary.
-Think about it.
-Great players steer ticket sales, drive advertising dollars, and win games, all of which increase the franchise’s value.
-For example, LeBron James’ return to Cleveland nearly doubled the Cavaliers’ value.
+But in truth, these owners know what they are doing and can defend those considerable contracts.
+The actual value that a high-caliber player brings to a team is much higher than their salary.

 We see similar behavior at businesses like Facebook and Google.
 Granted, web developers aren’t making $20 million a year–but they can afford housing in the Bay Area.

-So here’s the point: The most vital, value-creating element behind any successful enterprise is talent.
-Without talent, there is no product.
 But if talent is so crucial, why do many companies struggle to find it?
-The answer is that they’re not utilizing data to make their decisions!
+The answer is that they’re not utilizing data to make their decisions.
 Ignoring the data is like trying to find a hidden treasure without ever looking at the map – you will never succeed!

 What kind of talent should you source?

-Free agents
+• Free agents

-The minor leagues and out-of-work players
+• The minor leagues and out-of-work players

-The NBA draft
+• The NBA draft

 The same principles apply in the world of business.
 To develop a good talent management strategy, you need to understand the following talent pools:

-The currently employed (free agents)
+• The currently employed (free agents)

-The unemployed or underemployed (minor leagues and out-of-work players)
+• The unemployed or underemployed (minor leagues and out-of-work players)

-Students in the postsecondary system (NBA draft)
+• Students in the post-secondary system (NBA draft)

-We’ll call this data, market research for talent.
-Market research is information on the external workforce that helps us make strategic, tactical decisions on when to hire new talent, and when to build your internal talent.
+We’ll call this data market research for talent.
+Market research provides information on the external workforce to guide decisions on hiring new talent and developing internal talent.
+Let’s observe how data can help you approach the three talent pools.

 1. The currently employed

-Where they are
+• Where they are

-Who they are (age, gender, ethnicity, education, etc.)
+• Who they are (age, gender, ethnicity, education, etc.)

-What they’re doing now (the industries they work in and occupations they hold)
+• What they’re doing now (the industries they work in and occupations they hold)

-How much you would need to pay them to convince them to transition to your company
+• How much you would need to pay them to convince them to transition to your company

 2. The underemployed or unemployed